 The Document Most People Forget to Update

-When you open a 401(k), IRA, life insurance policy, or even a bank account with a payable-on-death (POD) designation, you name a beneficiary -- the person who receives that asset when you die.
-Here is the part that catches a lot of people off guard: the beneficiary designation on the account overrides whatever your will says.
-It does not matter if your will leaves everything to your spouse -- if your ex-spouse is still listed as the beneficiary on your 401(k), the money goes to your ex.
+When you open a 401(k), IRA, life insurance policy, or even a bank account with a payable-on-death (POD) designation, you name a beneficiary, the person who receives that asset when you die.
+The beneficiary designation on the account overrides whatever your will says.
+It does not matter if your will leaves everything to your spouse.
+If your ex-spouse is still listed as the beneficiary on your 401(k), the money goes to your ex.

 This is not a rare technicality.
 It happens regularly, often because someone set up their retirement account years ago, went through a divorce, remarried, and never updated the beneficiary form.
 The will gets updated, but the beneficiary designations on financial accounts get forgotten.